nus-cs2103/website-base/admin/tp-tasks-fragment.md

 </div>
 {#====================================================================================================================#}
-<span id="heading_plan_the_next_iteration">{{ icon_team }} Plan the next iteration (`{{ version_first }}`)</span>
+<span id="heading_plan_the_next_iteration">{{ icon_team }} Plan the next iteration (`{{ version_mvp }}`)</span>
 <div id="desc_plan_the_next_iteration">

 <div class="indented-level2">

 </div>

 * {{ icon_team }} **Plan the next iteration**.
 As you know, you should follow the _breadth-first iterative_ process.
 Therefore, first you must decide what functionalities should be in the product if you had only two weeks to implement it.
-You have done that already when you chose user stories for {{ version_first }}, translated that to features, and even drafted the UG based on those features.
+You have done that already when you chose user stories for {{ version_mvp }}, translated that to features, and even drafted the UG based on those features.
 You can tweak that plan further at this point if you wish, given that you now have some idea of how fast the team can work when using the prescribed workflow.
   * ==**Aim to produce a _working_ [MVP](https://en.wikipedia.org/wiki/Minimum_viable_product)**== at the end of this iteration even if the functionalities are not polished (polishing can be done in a later iteration).
   * **Avoid depth-first implementations**: "I'll do the back-end part of feature X in this iteration" is not acceptable as that is not in the spirit of breadth-first iterative process.
 Remember, we are pretending this to be the last iteration; why would you implement the back-end part of a feature in the last iteration?<br>
     It is OK to add simpler versions of bigger features, but not OK to add partial features that can't be used yet.
 * {{ icon_team }} **Divide the work among the team members** i.e., the work required for the current iteration.
-* {{ icon_individual }} **Reflect the above plan in the issue tracker** by assigning the corresponding issues (create new issues if necessary) to yourself and to the corresponding milestone. %%For example, the user story pertaining to the increment `show a placeholder for photo, showing a generic default image` should be assigned to Jake and to milestone `{{ version_first }}`%%
+* {{ icon_individual }} **Reflect the above plan in the issue tracker** by assigning the corresponding issues (create new issues if necessary) to yourself and to the corresponding milestone. %%For example, the user story pertaining to the increment `show a placeholder for photo, showing a generic default image` should be assigned to Jake and to milestone `{{ version_mvp }}`%%
 </div>
 {#====================================================================================================================#}
 <span id="heading_start_implementing_the_next_version">{{ icon_individual }} Start implementing the next version</span>